 Workplan revised to include standards review and SBP collaboration. list of recommendations at COH meeting on 5/13/21.
-Standards and Best Practices Committee - integrating ATF recommendations and care framework in "Best Practices" document for special populations Planning, Priorities and Allocations Committee - using recommendations and care framework to inform multi-year priority setting decisions and program directives Comprehensive HIV Plan 2022-2026 - integrating elements of ATF recommendations and care framework Public Policy Committee - supporting policy initiatives and legislative bills that address HIV and aging Encourage the Division of HIV and STD Programs (DHSP) tocollaborate with universities, municipalities, and other agencies that may have existing studies on PLWH over 50 to establish a better understanding of the following issue: Understand disparities in health outcomes within the 50+ population by key demographic data points such as race/ethnicity, gender, geographic area, sexual orientation, and socioeconomic status.
-Collaborate with DHSP to provide data on HIV continuum and quality of life indicators by race/ethnicity, gender, geographic area, sexual orientation, and socioeconomic status.
-Addressing disparities within the 50+ population is in line with the DHSP EHE Plan Overarching Strategy: Ensure that Los Angeles County Ending the HIV Epidemic pillars of interventions address and eliminate health inequities, address and dismantle racial inequities that are at the root of HIV and related syndemics, focus on the communities most impacted by HIV, and adopts a client-centered, people first approach.
-Ongoing STARTED & ONGOING Carried over from 2021 workplan.
+Standards and Best Practices Committee - integrating ATF recommendations and care framework in "Best Practices" document for special populations Planning, Priorities and Allocations Committee - using recommendations and care framework to inform multi-year priority setting decisions and program directives Comprehensive HIV Plan 2022-2026 - integrating elements of ATF recommendations and care framework Public Policy Committee - supporting policy initiatives and legislative bills that address HIV and aging Encourage the Division of HIV and ST Programs (DHSP) tocollaborate with universities, municipalities, and othe agencies that may have existing stud PLWH over 50 to establish a better understanding of the following issue Understand disparities in health outo within the 50+ population by key demographic data points such as race/ethnicity, gender, geographic an sexual orientation, and socioeconomic on HIV continuum and quality of life indicators by race/ethnicity, gender, geographic area, sexual orientation, and socioeconomic status.
+Addressing disparities within the 50+ population is in line with the DHSP EHE Plan Overarching Strategy: Ensure that Los Angeles County Ending the HIV Epidemic pillars of interventions Carried over from 2021 workplan.
 Activity and description taken from the recommendations tracker and as discussed from 6/1/21 meeting.
-W. Garland presented MCC Performance Ata-Glance, 2013-2017 Patients 50 and Over at ATF meeting October 2021.
+W. Garland presented MCC Performance At-a- Glance, 2013-2017 Patients 50 and Over at ATF meeting October 2021.
 Dr. Green reported at 1/4/22 meeting that DHSP is reviewing data to determine disparities within the 50+ PLWH population.
 Analysis will take time and report findings to ATF accordingly.